solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 Congratulations!
 This was a lot to cover, but you now have a mini RPG game engine.
 If things aren't quite working, go back through the lab and find where you went wrong.
-If you need, you can refer to the [`main` branch of the solution code](https://github.com/Unboxed-Software/anchor-rpg).
+If you need to, you can refer to the [`main` branch of the solution code](https://github.com/Unboxed-Software/anchor-rpg).

 Be sure to put these concepts into practice in your own programs.
 Each little